PennyLaneAI/catalyst/doc/dev/plugins.rst

 5. Build your own python wheel and ship your plugin.

 Now that you have your ``StandalonePlugin.so``, you can ship it in a python wheel.
-To allow users to run your pass, we have provided a class called :class:`~.passes.Pass` and :class:`~.passes.PluginPass`.
+To allow users to run your pass, we have provided a class called :class:`~.passes.Pass` and :class:`~.passes.PassPlugin`.
 You can extend these classes and allow the user to import your derived classes and run passes as a decorator.
 For example: